sfragkoul/synth4bench/README.md

 We welcome and greatly appreciate any sort of feedback and/or contribution!

-If you have any questions, please either [open an issue](https://github.com/sfragkoul/synth4bench/issues) or write us at `inab.bioinformatics@lists.certh.gr`.
+If you have any questions, please either open an issue or write us at `sfragkoul@certh.gr` or `inab.bioinformatics@lists.certh.gr`.

 ## Citation
 Our work has been submitted to the *bioRxiv* preprint repository .
 Please, use the citation as follows: